 Health And Safety

 Many of our members work in particularly stressful and dangerous work environments.
 Effective health and safety provisions are therefore a major preoccupation of the Agriculture Union.
 The Canada Labour Code’s safety and health provisions provide for joint union-management safety and health committees in all workplaces where 20 or more people are employed.
 In work places where there are fewer than 20 employees, there must be a union-appointed health and safety representative.
 In addition to Canada Labour Code protections, there are negotiated safety and health clauses in collective agreements.
 Some additional agreements reached at the National Joint Council of the Public Service also form part of collective agreements.
-The National Joint Occupational Safety and Health Committee (NJOSH) is the cornerstone of our efforts to ensure the employer follows both the letter and the spirit of federal safety and health laws.
-NJOSH, with representation from both the Agriculture Union and the employer, meets regularly to deal with a wide range of safety and health issues.
+The National Occupational Safety and Health Policy Committee (NOSH) is the cornerstone of our efforts to ensure the employer follows both the letter and the spirit of federal safety and health laws.
+NOSH, with representation from both the Agriculture Union and the employer, meets regularly to deal with a wide range of safety and health issues.
 As a member union of the Public Service Alliance of Canada, the Agriculture Union is able to draw on expert PSAC staff with in-depth knowledge of the health and safety laws and regulations that apply to our members.

 Representation is also provided Agriculture Union members through local, regional and national participation in labour-management consultation committees.
 Either party can put an item on the agenda of the appropriate LMCC.